Rush Creek Reserve

-The original vision for Uplands Farm was as a collaboration between Mike & Carol Gingrich and their business partners, Dan and Jeanne Patenaude.
+The original vision for Uplands Cheese was as a collaboration between Mike & Carol Gingrich and their business partners, Dan and Jeanne Patenaude.
 Having had a successful career in the corporate world with Xerox, Mike decided to realize a long-held ambition to create a farmstead cheese operation modeled after the traditional practices found in the French Alps.
-Together they acquired Uplands Farm, in southern Wisconsin in the mid 1990's and immediately set to work to improve the quality of the pasture, which was sown with specific varieties of grasses, clovers, herbs and wild flowers.
+Together they acquired a farm in southern Wisconsin in the mid 1990's and immediately set to work to improve the quality of the pasture, which was sown with specific varieties of grasses, clovers, herbs and wild flowers.
 The 150 cows at Uplands deliberately consist of a variety of well-known milking breeds and carefully crossed genetics with a view to producing the highest possible quality of milk.
 The farm incorporates rotational grazing by creating 20 separate pastures on their 244 acre farm.

-In 2007, cheesemaker Andy Hatch joined the business and has now taken over responsibility for the cheesemaking as well as acquisition of the business.
+In 2007, cheesemaker Andy Hatch joined the team and has now taken over responsibility for the cheesemaking as well as acquisition of the business.
 Dan and Jeanne are now retired, having left a great legacy of the very high quality milking herd that still provides 100% of the milk for cheese production.

 The cheese for which Uplands became known is Pleasant Ridge Reserve.
 Modeled closely after French Beaufort from the Jura region, Pleasant Ridge has won multiple awards including being the three times Best in Show winner at the Annual American Cheese Society competition.